Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 This is an improvement on Paris traceroute and the classical traceroute.
 It can detect changing routes and detect NATs along the path.

-Tracker Radar collects common third party domains and rich metadata about them.
+Tracker Radar collects common third-party domains and rich metadata about them.
 The data is collected from the DuckDuckGo crawler.
-More details are in this blogpost.
+More details are in this blog post.

-This is not a block list, but a data set of the most common third party domains on the web with information about their behavior, classification and ownership.
+This is not a block list, but a data set of the most common third-party domains on the web with information about their behavior, classification and ownership.
 It allows for easy custom solutions with the significant metadata it has for each domain: parent entity, prevalence, use of fingerprinting, cookies, privacy policy, and performance.
 The data on individual domains can be found in the domains directory.

-More details also in this APNIC blogpost: https://blog.apnic.net/2020/04/17/kernel-bypass-networking-with-fd-io-and-vpp/
+More details also in this APNIC blog post: https://blog.apnic.net/2020/04/17/kernel-bypass-networking-with-fd-io-and-vpp/

 Flamethrower is a small, fast, configurable tool for functional testing, benchmarking, and stress testing DNS servers and networks.
 It supports IPv4, IPv6, UDP, TCP, DoT, and DoH and has a modular system for generating queries used in the tests.

 This dataset contains the responses to DNS requests for all forward DNS names known by Rapid7's Project Sonar.
-Until early November 2017, all of these were for the 'ANY' record with a fallback A and AAAA request if neccessary.
+Until early November 2017, all of these were for the 'ANY' record with a fallback A and AAAA request if necessary.
 After that, the ANY study represents only the responses to ANY requests, and dedicated studies were created for the A, AAAA, CNAME and TXT record lookups with appropriately named files.

 The data is updated every month.
 Historic data can be downloaded after creating a free account.